rootChristian/Eshop_nodejs_mongodb_angular/README.md

 ### In the project directory, you can run this command to inizialized a project and install a dependencies

 -   `npm init`
--   `npm i -s express prettier nodemon dotenv morgan mongoose uuid date-fns joi multer cloudinary`
+-   `npm i -s express prettier nodemon dotenv morgan mongoose uuid date-fns joi joi-password-complexity multer cloudinary express-rate-limit express-async-handler argon2 cloudinary`

 ### links utils